nishanthsolomon/arc-cse-576/README.md

 ## Indexing

 Ensure Elasticsearch is running.
 Use the curl requests in [elasticsearch.md](./elasticsearch_utils/elasticsearch.md) to create the index.
 Run the script elasticsearch_utils/elasticsearch_utils.py, it creates 1 index in the elastic search node running locally -- `arc_corpus_shingle`.
 Use Kibana's dashboard or curl to query for the stored indices.

+## Fine Tuning with RACE dataset

+We use [Google Colab](https://colab.research.google.com/) to fine tune the current XLNet model with RACE dataset which contains scientific facts.
+The link to the colab which is used for training is [train.ipynb](https://colab.research.google.com/drive/1UDqrljf25chOPcCt4ld7N1rsDfxJu7WL)